kohkimakimoto/LaravelValidatorExtension/README.md

 ## Usage

-Define validation class.
-If you added a path to autoload and class loader configuration at the installation steps, you can define validation the class in `app/validators` directory.
+Define a validation class.
+If you added a path to autoload and class loader configuration at the installation steps, you can define the validation class in `app/validators` directory.

 ```php
 class BlogValidator extends BaseValidator